AmmarBagharib/2023-01-17-dsci310-git-ammar/README.md

 - `git add -f <FILE>`: force add a file, even if it is within a directory that you've specified in your .gitignore file

+- `git log --oneline --graph --all`: shows all our history

 ## Branches
 - `git branch`: creates a git branch named <branch> wherever you are (`HEAD`)
 - `git switch <branch name>`: switch to that branch